Cole-deBoer/Unreal-Engine-Telemetry-Logging/README.md

 ## Overview

 This system consists of four main components:
-- **Unreal Engine Integration**: Captures telemetry data from gameplay
-- **Node.js Backend**: Processes and forwards data to Firebase
+- **Unreal Engine Integration**: Reads data from JSON and sends it to the Firebase realtime database.
-- **Discord Bot**: Broadcasts real-time updates to Discord channels
+- **Discord Bot**: Broadcasts Real-time updates to Discord channels
-- **Firebase Realtime DB**: Stores the data that gets forwarded to the Discord bot.
+- **Firebase**: Stores the data that gets forwarded to the Discord bot.

 ### **example video:**
 ![2025-04-1423-07-51-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/c81f54d9-b3e9-4876-9c44-120793bf5acc)